jsbots/AutoFish/README.md

 ## AutoFish Premium	:crown:

-AutoFish Premium is available for supporters who donate more than 15$ and has some additional features.
+AutoFish Premium is the same application only with some additional features available for supporters of the project.

-**Premium Features:**
+**Additional Premium Features:**
-- You support the project! *(main feature)*
 - Remote control via Telegram.
 - Control with Arduino Board (complete hardware emulation).
 - Multiple game windows support (up to 4).